mw-os/EasyGCPz/README.md

 When creating an instance there are two required inputs and one optional one.
 Elaborating on the example query above

 ```
-new_instance = easygcpz(connection_json=json_path, connection_project=project_name, Verbose=True)
+new_instance = easygcpz(
+    connection_json=json_path,
+    connection_project=project_name,
+    verbose=True)
 ```
 - The `connection_json` argument contains the path to the [.json file that GCP provides you.](https://stackoverflow.com/questions/46287267/how-can-i-get-the-file-service-account-json-for-google-translate-api).
-- The `connection_json` argument contains the [project name associated with the account](https://stackoverflow.com/questions/24682180/how-to-get-project-id-in-google-cloud-storage)
+- The `connection_project` argument contains the [project name associated with the account](https://stackoverflow.com/questions/24682180/how-to-get-project-id-in-google-cloud-storage)
-- The `Verbose` argument prints out the log to the console in real time, as it is being written, when set to True.
+- The `verbose` argument prints out the log to the console in real time, as it is being written, when set to True.
 Setting this to False make it run 'silently', but the log is still available upon request.

 ### Running queries.